DrItanium/sim_ecore/README.md

 The only problems I can see with this design is lack of program flash to store the emulator.
 Thus I have forked sim3 so I can make the design as tight as possible.
-My initial target is an ATmega8515 (8k flash, 512 byte SRAM) so the bus will actually only be 24-bits wide.
+My initial target is an Arduino Mega 2560 (256k flash, 8k SRAM) so the bus will be 32-bit wide.

 The only part that will be awkward is dealing with the EBI not mapping everything into RAM correctly.
 On SRAM, this isn't an issue but a FLASH chip